LamakerOfficial/help-center/docs/minecraft/plugins/discordsrv.md

 # Installation Process
 Like any other plugin, you'll need to download the <u>.jar</u> file of DiscordSRV, then add it to your plugins folder.
 Once you've added DiscordSRV to your plugins folder, fully restart the server, and all configuration files will be generated for DiscordSRV.

-You can download DiscordSRV by clicking "Dowload this Plugin" above.
+You can download DiscordSRV by clicking "Download this Plugin" above.

 # Creating your Discord Bot
 Before continuing, creating a bot on Discord is needed in order to proceed to the next step.